 The Department of Emergency Medicine is dedicated to providing high-quality emergency care for patients, offering exceptional educational experiences for residents and students, and continually pursuing knowledge and scholarship.
 We provide state-of-the-art care with more than 80,000 patient visits annually at two locations.

-Residents are involved in the department's multiple sections: EMS, medical education and research, ultrasound, administration and pediatric emergency medicine.
+Residents are involved in the department's multiple sections: EMS, medical education and research, ultrasound, administration, simulation and pediatric emergency medicine.
 Fellowships are available for administration, education and sports medicine

 It's an exciting time of expansion for MU Health, which is building a strong and diverse faculty and staff to support both excellence in clinical care and academics.